Kurento/kurento/source/glossary.rst

         operations over a stream.

     PubNub
         `PubNub <http://www.pubnub.com/>`__ is a publish/subscribe cloud service for sending and routing data.
 It streams data to global audiences on any device using persistent socket connections.
 PubNub has been designed to deliver data with low latencies to end-user devices.
 These devices can be behind firewalls, NAT environments, and other hard-to-reach network environments.
-PubNub provices message caching for retransmission of lost signals over unreliable network environments.
+PubNub provides message caching for retransmission of lost signals over unreliable network environments.
 This is accomplished by maintaining an always open socket connection to every device.

     QR
         QR code (Quick Response Code) is a type of two-dimensional barcode.